ClementPinard/depth-dataset-builder/README.md

     --thorough_db /path/to/scan.db
     ```

-    The video to colmap step will populate the scan db with new entries with the right camera parameters.
-And select a spatially optimal subset of frames from the full video for a photogrammetry with 1000 pictures.
+    The video to colmap step will populate the scan db with new entries with the right camera parameters, and select a spatially optimal subset of frames from the full video for a photogrammetry with 1000 pictures.
     It will also create several txt files with list of file paths :
      - `video_frames_for_thorough_scan.txt` : all images used in the first thorough photogrammetry
      - `georef.txt` : all images with GPS position, and XYZ equivalent, with system and minus centroid of Lidar file.

+    The system parameter (here epsg:2154) is the one used in the point cloud.
+The geo localized frame will then be localized inside the point cloud, which will help register the COLMAP reconstructed point with the Lidar PointCloud.
+See more info [here](https://en.wikipedia.org/wiki/Spatial_reference_system).
+It must be compatible with [Proj](https://proj.org).

     And finally, it will divide long videos into chunks with corresponding list of filepath so that we don't deal with too large sequences (limit here is 4000 frames)